 - 3. Pressure treated building materials, if used, shall be non-leaching materials.
 The use of creosote or CCA treated materials is prohibited.
 Alternative materials such as aluminum, pvc, etc., approved by the Conservation Commission may be used. - 4.
 Seasonal structures shall be stored in an upland area in the off-season.
-The proposed storage area shall be identified by the applicant and approved by the Conservation Commission during the review process.
-A fixed or permanent structure may be permitted by the Conservation Commission if sufficient information can be presented to demonstrate the need for such a structure and that it meets all other criteria required by this by-law. - 5.
+Proposed storage area shall be identified by the applicant and approved by the Conservation Commission during the review process.
+A fixed or permanent structure may be permitted by the Conservation Commission if sufficient information can be presented to demonstrate the need for such a structure and that it meets all other criteria required by this bylaw. - 5.
 Consideration shall be given for the ability of the dock to allow light penetration through to the bottom.
 Structures shall be constructed in such a way so as to minimize shading effects of the proposed structure to the maximum extent feasible.
 If deck planking is to be used then planks shall not be more than 6" wide and spaced at least 1⁄2" apart.
 Other alternative deck materials such as aluminum, vinyl, or fiberglass grating may also be used to allow greater light penetration.
-Height of the structure above the water shall also be to the maximum extent feasible to allow for angular light penetration. - i.
-Floating docks A new floating dock system shall be permitted if it meets the following criteria.
-The bottom of the support floats for the dock are at least 12"
+Height of the structure above the water shall also be to the maximum extent feasible to allow for angular light penetration.

-above the bottom substrate and that the deck is at least 12" above the surface of the water.
+- 6. Floating docks A new floating dock system shall be permitted if it meets the following criteria.
+The bottom of the support floats for the dock are at least 12" above the bottom substrate and that the deck is at least 12" above the surface of the water.
 Styrofoam flotation material is prohibited.
-The proposed dock meets all other applicable requirements of this by-law.
+The proposed dock meets all other applicable requirements of this bylaw. - 7.
+There shall be no storage of hazardous materials on the dock structure.

-- 7. There shall be no storage of hazardous materials on the dock structure. - 8.
-The site plan required for the construction of a new fixed freshwater dock structure shall be prepared and stamped by a registered professional engineer.
+8. The site plan required for the construction of a new fixed freshwater dock structure shall be prepared and stamped by a registered professional engineer.
 Site plans for proposed seasonal docks will not have to be prepared by a professional engineer.
-In either case, site plans will have to provide adequate detail in terms of scale of the proposed structure and associated site, materials to be used, proposed location, water depths in the location of the proposed structure, property lines, and cross section detail of the proposed structure. - 9.
-The applicant shall supply the following additional information as part of their plan and application:
+In either case, site plans will have to provide adequate detail in terms of scale of the proposed structure and associated site, materials to be used, proposed location, water depths in the location of the proposed structure, property lines, and cross section detail of the proposed structure.